With the Cape Cod saltwater fishing season about to kick-off, this will be the last "Costa Rica Saturday" blog post for quite some time.

 Chasing down full grown adult roosterfish from the kayak this past winter in Costa Rica was definitely one of the most exhilarating fishing experiences of my entire life.

 Roosters are incredible creatures and unbelievable sport fish.
-Plus the people, the wildlife and the beach, make this area of Costa Rica very special.
+Plus the people, the wildlife and the beach, make the Playa Zancudo area very special.
 It's really become a home away from home for Lauren and I.

 As mentioned at the beginning of this post, with the Cape Cod saltwater fishing season about to kick-off, this will be the last "Costa Rica Saturday" blog post for quite some time.

-Thank you for following along with our 2019 adventure to Costa Rica, and I will see you over at the Arena Alta Wildlife Village & Reserve website!
+Thank you for following along with our 2019 adventure to Costa Rica!